gnosisguild/greco/examples/pk_encryption/README.md

 # Public Key Encryption Example

 This example demonstrates a zero-knowledge proof for BFV public key encryption operations using Noir.
-The circuit proves the correctness of ciphertext generation using a public key while keeping the plaintext and encryption randomness private.
+The circuit proves the correctness of ciphertext g eneration using a public key while keeping the plaintext and encryption randomness private.
+The proof also includes a check that the first coeffcient of the plaintext is in {0,1}.

 ## Dependencies